WSG23/yosai_intel_dashboard_fresh/docs/api.md

 The script writes the Go client under `pkg/eventclient` and the Python client under `analytics/clients/event_client`.

+After generation, quickly review the resulting files.
+Remove any obsolete comments or unused code (for example the old Python 3 ``long`` type note) before committing the client directories.

 ### Regenerating after changes
 Run the generator whenever API routes or schemas change: